IagoLast/cartojs-react-example/README.md

 </main>
 ```

-The `Map` and the `Basemap` are created using  components  provided by the [react-leaflet library](https://react-leaflet.js.org/) while the carto layer and the histogram are build ad-hoc for this project.
+The `Map` and the `Basemap` are created using  components  provided by the [react-leaflet library](https://react-leaflet.js.org/) while the CARTO layer and the histogram are build ad-hoc for this project.

 Notice the parameters passed to our custom components:

 - Layer
-  - source: String with a SQL query pointing to the geospatial data
+  - source: string with a SQL query pointing to the geospatial data.
-  - style: A CartoCSS string with information about how the data should be displayed.
+  - style: a CartoCSS string with information about how the data should be displayed.
-  - Client: A carto.Client instance
+  - Client: a carto.Client instance.
-  - Hidden: A boolean attribute controlling the layer´s visibility.
+  - Hidden: a boolean attribute controlling the layer´s visibility.
 - Histogram
-  - Client: A carto.Client instance
+  - Client: a carto.Client instance.
-  - source: String with a SQL query pointing to the geospatial data
+  - source: string with a SQL query pointing to the geospatial data.
-  - nativeMap: The leaflet-map element
+  - nativeMap: the leaflet-map element.
-  - onDataChanged: A callback function that will be executed when the dataview fetches new data.
+  - onDataChanged: a callback function that will be executed when the dataview fetches new data.

 ### Layer Component